Oasis, Chapter 1: The Dead of Night

 "Not interested."
 He pushed his hand and, consequently, the sharp bone it bore, forward for emphasis.

 At this Kimimaro paused and surveyed her once more.
-A sensor type?
+A sensor?
 He supposed he could believe it if she'd noticed that last enemy when he hadn't.
-Then again, maybe she'd just seen him with her eyes alone.
-He'd had his back turned, which was why he hadn't noticed until it was almost too late.
+Then again, maybe she'd just seen the Infected with her eyes alone.
+Kimimaro had had his back turned, which was why he hadn't noticed until it was almost too late.

 You wouldn't have noticed at all if she hadn't intervened, a small voice taunted him from the back of his mind.